Skip to main content

 A note on checkout.liquid

 LaunchMyStore’s checkout is not rendered through Liquid.
-It’s a native React surface built into the platform, with extensibility provided through checkout extensions and post-purchase extensions rather than a Liquid template.
-If your theme ships a layout/checkout.liquid file (common in older Shopify themes), it is ignored.
+It’s a native surface built into the platform, with extensibility provided through checkout extensions and post-purchase extensions rather than a Liquid template.
+If your theme ships a layout/checkout.liquid file (checkout layouts in some Liquid platforms), it is ignored.
 Checkout customization happens through:

 • Checkout extensions — UI extensions injected at named extension points.